andrewheberle/serverless-ssh-ca/README.md

 TODO: Add IdP config example here

-The claims that are supported in the identity token are as follows:
+A number of additional claims are supported/required in the identity token as
+follows:

 ```json
 {